parallelchain-io/parallelchain-docs/docs/developer_guides/pchain_cli/install_and_setup.md

     ```
 You will be required to enter your password twice.
 If your password is set successfully, you will see a return message with `pchain_client` version shown on console.

-**WARNING:**
+!!! warning
     The password is not sent and saved anywhere.
 You won't be able to recover the password if you lose it.
 Please keep your password safe.
 You will be required to provide this password to submit transactions and manage keypairs later.

 ## Prepare Environment